 In this module of “Technical Analysis demystified” we look at the various types of moving averages and how the signals generated can be used by traders.

-Most of stock traders rely heavily on 50 and 200-day Moving Averages in the medium-term.
+Many stock and forex traders rely heavily on 50 and 200-day Moving Averages in the medium-term.
 For longer term, they use 30 week and 40 week Moving Averages on their price charts.
 However, moving averages are a popular technical analysis tool in many markets, including gold metal markets.
 Future gold demand can often be forecasted by analysing moving averages.

 A Simple Moving Average is basically an arithmetic mean.
 It gives equal weight to each day’s price.